arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 narrator: UK English Female
 title:  Bash: Combining Commands
 comment:  This module will teach you how to combine two or more commands in bash to create more complicated pipelines.
-long_description: This module is for learners who can use some basic bash commands and want to learn to how to combine multiple commands to make full use of the power of the bash language.
+long_description: This module is for learners who can use some basic bash commands and want to learn to how to use the output of one command as the input for another command.
 estimated_time: 30 minutes

 @learning_objectives